sidhant007/CS2040C/lab02/README.md

   The broad idea is to make a pair<int, string> where pair.first = -1 * length_of_the_string and pair.second = the string itself, so now we sort a vector of these pairs and then reverse it.
 One alternate approach is to define your own comparator function and another alternate approach but slightly complicated is to remap 'a' to 'z' , 'b' to 'y', 'c' to 'x' and so on, now the strings will "kind of look like negated strings", so now you could just sort the entire thing, using +1 * length_of_the_string in pair.first.
 </details>

-**Note** - I haven't tested the 2 pseudo-codes for the challenge questions on corner test cases and only verified that they work on simpler ones, in case any one of you find an issue with these codes, do drop me a mail :)
+**Note** - I haven't tested the 2 pseudo-code solutions for the challenge questions on corner test cases and only verified that they work on simpler ones, in case any one of you find an issue with these codes, do drop me a mail :)